cloudblue/connect-eaas-core/docs/tutorials/webapp/ui.md

 ```

-## Add a CSS to style your pages
+## Add your CSS

-First create a CSS file in the `styles` directory:
+Provide CSS codes to style your pages.
+First, create a CSS file in the `styles` directory:

 ```
 $ touch ui/styles/index.css
 ```

-Then fill it with:
+Next, provide the following code to your `index.css` file:

 ``` css
 body {